Program versus Process - Is There a Difference? by Kevin McManus

 Between the years of 1985 and 1990, I was serving as a team trainer and facilitator for a roofing manufacturer.
 I can more than once remember being corrected for using the word “program” instead of “process” to describe our company's employee involvement effort.
 After learning the distinction between these two terms, and learning to properly use them, I was able to enjoy the experience of watching other newcomers go through the same learning process.
 As I had done, they often asked “Is there really a difference?” or “Aren't you just being picky about your word selection?”

-Over the past seven years, I have had the privilege of serving as an Examiner, Senior Examiner, or Alumni Examiner for the Malcolm Baldrige National Quality Award.
+Over the past fifteen years, I have had the privilege of serving as an Examiner, Senior Examiner, or Alumni Examiner for the Malcolm Baldrige National Quality Award.
 Through my training, application review, and site visit experiences, I came to realize that the key word in that evaluation and feedback system is the word “process.”
 Baldrige winners seem to have an effective process for seemingly everything, including a process for improving each process.
 In fact, most Baldrige winners go as far as to say "All work is a process."
 Unfortunately in many organizations, people are still struggling to see the difference between the words “program” and “process.”

 The keys to making this important distinction lie in job design and one's commitment to that design.
 For example, if you have a quality program, each employee feels like they are involved only when they participate in events that are part of the program, such as attending team meetings or collecting data.
 During the remainder of their work week, their job appears to be the same as it was prior to management introducing this formal program.